InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 # Solutions

-To reduce the misalignment and possible misunderstanding between the teams involved, it is key to bring everybody together so that they are able to express their goals and concerns, and to develop shared language together.
+To reduce the misalignment and possible misunderstanding between the teams involved, it is key to bring everybody together so that they can express their goals and concerns, and develop shared language together.

 After that they can decide as a group how to drive the execution of the specific goals, and what to do to reduce the risks that were identified.